These cookies are nothing short of amazing…in my humble opinion that is!

 - 1 cup canned or fresh pumpkin puree

-- ½ cup Spectrum Palm Shortening
+- ½ cup Spectrum Palm Shortening, coconut oil would work too

 - ½ cup granulated sugar or xylitol